 Skip to main content

-This guide is designed to help you start your Political Science library research.
+This guide is designed to help you find Political Science publications and data.

 Please feel free to email me if you get stuck, have additional research questions, would like to set up an appointment, or have other sources to include in the guide.

 1975-present.
 Research within the political science discipline and its complementary fields, including international relations, law, and public administration/policy.
 Use the UC-eLinks button to find full text, print, and/or request the item from another library.